Independent set and matching permutations: Matching permutations

 This permutation can be encoded by an U-D sequence of length $n-1$ --- each time one sees a U, one enters the first as-yet-unused number from $\{1,\ldots, t-1\}$ (remembering that these numbers should be used in increasing order); each time one sees a D, one enters the first as-yet-unused number from $\{t+1,\ldots, n\}$ (remembering that these numbers should be used in decreasing order).
 For example,

 would correspond to $n=14, t=8$, and would yield the permutation

 Notice that this is a bijective encoding --- a unique permutation can be read from a sequence.
-Notice also that in the U-D sequence one is never allowed to have an initial substring that has three more D's than U's, because the first time we see such an initial string, say after $j$ U's and $(j+3)$ D's, we would have seen $1$ through $j$, but not $j+1$, and we would have seen $n$ through $n-(j+2)$, in particular including $n-(j+2)$, so we would have $m_{j+1}>m_{n-(j+2)}$, violating Theorem \ref{thm-main-res}.
-It follows that $M_n$ is bounded above by the number of U-D sequences of length $n-1$ having no initial substring with three more D's than U's.
+Notice also that in the $U$-$D$ sequence one is never allowed to have an initial substring that has three more $D$'s than $U$'s, because the first time we see such an initial string, say after $j$ $U$'s and $(j+3)$ $D$'s, we would have seen $1$ through $j$, but not $j+1$, and we would have seen $n$ through $n-(j+2)$, in particular including $n-(j+2)$, so we would have $m_{j+1}>m_{n-(j+2)}$, violating Theorem \ref{thm-main-res}.
+It follows that $M_n$ is bounded above by the number of $U$-$D$ sequences of length $n-1$ having no initial substring with three more $D$'s than $U$'s.
+We denote this number by $C^{(3)}_n$.
+The sequence $(C^{(3)}_n)_{n\geq 1}$ begins $(1, 2, 4, 7, 14, 25, 50, \ldots)$, and is \cite[A026010]{Sloane}.